JuliaRegistries/TagBot/README.md

 Instead, it reacts to versions of your packages that have been registered, making TagBot a set-and-forget solution to keep your repository in sync with your package releases.
 Tags and releases aren't at all necessary, but it's considered a good practice.

+Other benefits of using TagBot include the ability for you and your users to browse package code at specific releases, and automatically-generated changelogs for each release that keep your users in the loop.

 ## Setup

 Create a file at `.github/workflows/TagBot.yml` with the following contents: